anirudh-os/Notes/Ethical Hacking/NPTEL/Week-1/Layered Network Architecture.md

 - It has seven layers

-- Te communicative functions are partitioned into these `hierarchial` set of layers
+- The communicative functions are partitioned into these `hierarchial` set of layers

 - It is created in order to have a design in which changes made in one layer do not affect the other layers